 Product Charges and Expenses

 Before investing in any financial product, it is important that you understand the sales charges, expenses, and fees that you will be charged, as well as applicable discounts to which you may be entitled.
-Understanding these charges and discounts will assist you in identifying the best investment for your particular needs and may help you reduce the cost of your investment.
+Understanding these charges and discounts will assist you in identifying the best investment for your particular needs and can help you reduce the cost of your investment.
 This disclosure document will give you general background information about these charges and discounts.
 However, sales charges, expenses, fees, and discounts vary from product to product, and even within product categories.
-You should also understand that a portion of any sales charges that you pay, as well as certain internal product expenses, is allocated to compensate your financial consultant.
-You should discuss these issues with your financial consultant and review each product’s prospectus or other disclosure documents which are available from your financial consultant, to get the specific information regarding the charges and discounts.
+You should also understand that a portion of any sales charges that you pay, as well as certain internal product expenses, is allocated to compensate your financial advisor.
+You should discuss these issues with your financial advisor and review each product’s prospectus or other disclosure documents which are available from your financial advisor, to get the specific information regarding the charges and discounts.

 Mutual Fund Sales Charges

-Investors that purchase mutual funds must make certain choices, including which funds to purchase and which class share is most advantageous.
+Investors that purchase mutual funds must make certain choices, including which funds to purchase and which share class is most advantageous.
 Each mutual fund has a specified investment strategy.
 You need to consider whether the mutual fund’s investment strategy is compatible with your investment objectives.
 Additionally, most mutual funds offer different share classes.
 Although each share class represents a similar interest in the mutual fund’s portfolio, the mutual fund will charge you different fees and expenses depending upon your choice of share class.
 As a general rule, Class A shares carry a “front-end” sales charge or “load” that is deducted from your investment at the time you buy fund shares.
 This sales charge is a percentage of your total purchase.
 As explained below, many mutual funds offer volume discounts to the front-end sales charge assessed on Class A shares at certain pre-determined levels of investment, which are called “breakpoint discounts.”
 In contrast, Class B and virtually all C shares do not carry any front-end sales charges.
-Instead, investors that purchase Class B or C shares pay asset-based sales charges, which may be higher than the charges associated with Class A shares.
+Instead, investors that purchase Class B or C shares pay asset-based sales charges, which are commonly higher than the charges associated with Class A shares.
 Investors that purchase Class B and C shares may also be required to pay a sales charge known as a contingent deferred sales charge when they sell their shares, depending upon the rules of the particular mutual fund.
 Liquidations of Class B or C shares immediately prior to the anniversary date of your purchase will result in a higher contingent deferred sales charge than liquidations made after the anniversary date.

 Understanding Mutual Fund Fees